MaPePeR/MinecraftMultiPortableLauncher/README.md

 1. Start MMPL again to enjoy your Portable Minecraft

 > Do not get confused with the minecraft.jar-Launcher and the bin/minecraft.jar.
-> This program need BOTH to operate correctly.
+> This program needs BOTH to operate correctly.

 ## How dows it work? ##